 From Bosco, we headed all the way to the Bristol University Botanic Garden that was hosting the exhibition of art connected to colour blindness.
 It was interesting to stroll around the garden and see some fascinating art.
 The greenhouses of the Botanic Garden were gorgeous as well.

 We spent the evening in Bristol city centre, near the harbour, watching the sunset and enjoying our last evening in Bristol.
-To summarise, I liked the city – it’s artsy, unusual and vibrant.
+To summarise, I liked the city a lot – it’s artsy, unusual and vibrant.

 Overall, we were able to see most of the things Bristol has to offer and I must be completely honest with you, Bristol impressed me a lot!
 There are so many things to do in the city!
 I was very happy that we spent 2 nights in Bristol – we wouldn’t be able to see all that just in one day.
 I hope that this itinerary was useful for you and you will find some of the activities that you might want to do in Bristol.
 If you’re on a budget, feel free to check out our other post: Free things to do in Bristol for 8 amazing things you can do in Bristol for FREE!